akash7071/SkySync/Energy_Calculations.md

 | Active           | 29  | 52.2 mW | 0.3  |

-The sensor needs 3 minutes to warm up, considering one measurement every 10minutes
+The sensor needs 3 minutes to warm up, considering one measurement every 10minutes As of now we are assuming that this sensor will be powered at 1.8V using an LDO.

 Weighted Average Current = **8.7mA**, at 1.8V
 Weighted Average Power = **15.66mW**